 Inflation Rate in Sri Lanka averaged 9.09 percent from 1986 until 2021, reaching an all time high of 28.30 percent in June of 2008 and a record low of -0.90 percent in March of 1995.
 This page provides - Sri Lanka Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Sri Lanka Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on January of 2022.

-Inflation Rate in Sri Lanka is expected to be 5.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate in Sri Lanka to stand at 4.40 in 12 months time.
-In the long-term, the Sri Lanka Inflation Rate is projected to trend around 6.00 percent in 2020, according to our econometric models.
+Inflation Rate in Sri Lanka is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Sri Lanka Inflation Rate is projected to trend around 6.50 percent in 2022 and 6.00 percent in 2023, according to our econometric models.